Explore with Long-term Memory: A Benchmark and Multimodal LLM-based Reinforcement Learning Framework for Embodied Exploration: Experiments

 The results on GOAT-Bench are shown in \cref{tab:ex_2}, RA-Mem is more flexible than the memory pre-filtering mechanism used in 3D-Mem, as it actively generates memory query texts to more effectively leverage long-term memory, thereby significantly improving the model’s success rate.
 Moreover, MemoryExplorer further enhances the agent’s success rate and efficiency in multi-goal long-horizon navigation, demonstrating the performance gains brought by improved utilization of exploratory memories.

-\textbf{Qualitative results on LMEE-Bench.} To more intuitively demonstrate the effectiveness of embodied exploration based on long-term memory, we present a test result on LMEE-Bench in \cref{fig:case}.
-Through multi-goal exploration and memory storage, the agent gradually understands the complex environment.
-When a question is presented to the agent, it retrieves relevant memories and answers the question correctly.
+\textbf{Qualitative results on LMEE-Bench.} To intuitively demonstrate the effectiveness of long-term memory–based embodied exploration, we present a test case on LMEE-Bench in \cref{fig:case}.
+Through multi-goal exploration and memory accumulation, the agent progressively understands the environment.
+When a question is presented, the agent retrieves relevant memories and answers the question.

 \textbf{Ablation Study.} Our baseline is RA-Mem, and we apply RFT to enhance the agent’s ability to actively retrieve memories and exploration.
 We begin with a relatively simple task-progress question: “\textit{Which objects in the task have already been found or completed?}” The answer corresponds to the discovered target objects, such as “\textit{tv, couch, oven, sink.}” We then increase the difficulty by extending it to multiple-choice questions covering all five dataset question types.
 Finally, we combine the two settings above.
 As shown in \cref{tab:ab_1}, training the model using memory retrieval tools significantly improved model performance, while there is a non-linear positive correlation between the question types and model performance.
 Using only a single question type cannot achieve the best results, whereas incorporating a richer variety of question types enables the model to achieve strong performance.